How To Know If Your Ex Is Over You For Good?

 How to know if your ex is over you for good?

 You can always tell if your ex is over you by looking at your ex’s attitude.
-Atitude shows what your ex thinks about you and how he or she feels toward you.
+Attitude shows what your ex thinks about you and how he or she feels toward you.

-If you notice relief, suffocation, anger, contempt and you see your ex doing crazy things in his or her spare time, you can forget about getting your ex back.
+If you notice relief, suffocation, anger, or contempt and see your ex doing crazy things in his or her free time, you can forget about getting your ex back, at least in the short term.

-Your ex doesn’t love you anymore because his or her focus is on unimportant matters that don’t really concern your ex.
-He or she isn’t solving problems that are required for his or her love for you to resume.
+Your ex doesn’t love you anymore because his or her focus is on matters that have nothing to do with reconciliation.
+Your ex isn’t solving relationship problems that are required for his or her love for you to resume.
+On the contrary, your ex is doing the opposite – looking for ways to be happy without you.

-Your ex is trying to live a happier life without you because your ex thinks that he or she deserves/can find better.
-Think about that for a minute.
+Let me rephrase that.
+Your ex is trying to live a happier life without you because your ex thinks that he or she deserves/can do better on his/her own or with someone else.

 Dating someone else right away and sipping cocktails at the bar with his or her buddies isn’t one of them.

-So if you’re ready to learn how to know if your ex is over you, do the following things:
+So if you’re ready to learn how to know if your ex is over you, start by doing the following things:

-2. Find out what he or she is doing.
+2. Find out whether your ex is happy and what he or she is doing.

 You can tell if your ex is over you by the way he or she talks to you